appwrite/appwrite/README.md

 ### Services

 - [**Account**](https://appwrite.io/docs/client/account) - Manage current user authentication and account.
-Track and manage the user sessions, devices, sign-in methods, and security logs.
+Track and manage user sessions, devices, sign-in methods, and security logs.
 - [**Users**](https://appwrite.io/docs/server/users) - Manage and list all project users when in admin mode.
 - [**Teams**](https://appwrite.io/docs/client/teams) - Manage and group users in teams.
 Manage memberships, invites, and user roles within a team.
-- [**Databases**](https://appwrite.io/docs/client/databases) - Manage databases, collections and documents.
+- [**Databases**](https://appwrite.io/docs/client/databases) - Manage databases, collections, and documents.
 Read, create, update, and delete documents and filter lists of document collections using advanced filters.
 - [**Storage**](https://appwrite.io/docs/client/storage) - Manage storage files.
 Read, create, delete, and preview files.
 Manipulate the preview of your files to fit your app perfectly.
 All files are scanned by ClamAV and stored in a secure and encrypted way.
 - [**Functions**](https://appwrite.io/docs/server/functions) - Customize your Appwrite server by executing your custom code in a secure, isolated environment.
 You can trigger your code on any Appwrite system event, manually or using a CRON schedule.
-- [**Realtime**](https://appwrite.io/docs/realtime) - Listen to real-time events for any of your Appwrite services including users, storage, functions, databases and more.
+- [**Realtime**](https://appwrite.io/docs/realtime) - Listen to real-time events for any of your Appwrite services including users, storage, functions, databases, and more.
 - [**Locale**](https://appwrite.io/docs/client/locale) - Track your user's location, and manage your app locale-based data.
-- [**Avatars**](https://appwrite.io/docs/client/avatars) - Manage your users' avatars, countries' flags, browser icons, credit card symbols, and generate QR codes.
+- [**Avatars**](https://appwrite.io/docs/client/avatars) - Manage your users' avatars, countries' flags, browser icons and credit card symbols, and generate QR codes.

 For the complete API documentation, visit [https://appwrite.io/docs](https://appwrite.io/docs).
 For more tutorials, news and announcements check out our [blog](https://medium.com/appwrite-io) and [Discord Server](https://discord.gg/GSeTUeA).